bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 So, for every single transaction, we look at what other transactions have to go into the block before them, their ancestors.
 And this is the context by which we can decide how interesting it is to pick a transaction into the block next.
 So if we look at this very simple example with five transactions, we can think about what the dependencies for each transaction is.
-So for example, transaction A doesn't have any ancestors and its ancestor fee rate is one sat per vbyte.
+So for example, transaction A doesn't have any ancestors and its ancestor fee rate is one sat per vByte.
-If there were no other transactions that were connected to it, it would be picked into a block at one sat per vbyte.
+If there were no other transactions that were connected to it, it would be picked into a block at one sat per vByte.
 Transaction B though, makes this a CPFP constellation, the child pays for the parent.
-So together, these two transactions as a package are a lot more attractive than one sat per vbyte.
+So together, these two transactions as a package are a lot more attractive than one sat per vByte.
 All my transactions here have the same size, so the package AB will have a fee rate of eight sats per V byte.
 15 plus one divided by two, very simple.
-So, it gets a lot more interesting if you have two children because for C, C alone would be picked into the block at five sats per vbyte.
+So, it gets a lot more interesting if you have two children because for C, C alone would be picked into the block at five sats per vByte.
-D does nothing to help with that because D itself would only be picked into a block at three sats per vbyte.
+D does nothing to help with that because D itself would only be picked into a block at three sats per vByte.
-But E is also a CPFP here, so E will bump C to a fee rate of six sats per vbyte in the package.
+But E is also a CPFP here, so E will bump C to a fee rate of six sats per vByte in the package.
 The thing is, of course, you can't put E into the block before C is in there, otherwise the output doesn't exist that E spends, right?
 So, if we look at this table, the first thing that will get picked into the block out of those five transactions is A and B together.
 A first, because topologically A has to stand in front of B in the block.
 And then the next thing is C and E, and last, D will be picked into the block.
 So far, so simple.
 We see one of the first problems right here.
-So, the ancestor set fee rate of D, if we look at all the transactions it depends on, would calculate to be four sats per vbyte.
+So, the ancestor set fee rate of D, if we look at all the transactions it depends on, would calculate to be four sats per vByte.
 But actually, if that conflicts, or if the ancestor set fee rate is higher than the transaction's individual fee rate, obviously it's more attractive to just pick the parent, right?
 C gives us more fees per byte than D.
-So, actually D's fee rate in the end will only be three sats per vbyte.
+So, actually D's fee rate in the end will only be three sats per vByte.
 So the ancestor set doesn't actually inform us here.
 This is a fairly simple example.
 There's more complicated examples where this would have even more weight.